Update Sept. 21, 2021: To view the official responses we received from Federal Candidates visit the 2021 Federal Election Campaign page.

-During the Canadian 2021 Federal Election, the Canadian Cancer Survivor Network is once again asking questions to Canadian political parties and candidates.
-We asked them questions about the ongoing impact COVID-19 is having on cancer care.
-Their responses can be found in the 2021 Federal Election Campaign section on our website.
-Below are the following questions we asked:
+During the Canadian 2021 federal election, the Canadian Cancer Survivor Network is once again asking questions of Canadian political parties and candidates.
+This time, our questions concern the ongoing impact that the COVID-19 pandemic is having on cancer care, as well as EI sickness benefits and breast cancer screening guidelines.
+Responses to these questions from candidates and parties can be found in the 2021 Federal Election Campaign section on our website.
+Below are the questions we asked:

 The Canadian Cancer Survivor Network (CCSN) is a national healthcare charity that works to connect patients, survivors and other stakeholder groups with decision-makers and the wider community to engage in discussion and to act on evidence-based best practices to alleviate the medical, emotional, financial, and social costs of cancer.

 The Federal government has an important role to play in making sure that Canadians diagnosed with cancer receive more financial support during diagnosis and treatment.
 We invite you to respond to the following questions related to cancer care and healthcare.
 Your responses will be circulated to cancer patients and survivors, posted on our website, www.survivornet.ca, disseminated to our 10,000 newsletter subscribers, and on our social media.